tprasadtp/ubuntu-post-install/docs/clioptions.md

      - Docker Community Edition
      - Wine HQ

 Usually it takes a while for additional Repositories (Docker, Google Cloud SDK etc) to add support for latest release of Ubuntu.
 However we can use the previous release for which packages are available.
 So, using packages built for previous release works fine most of the time.
 This is also good fix if you are running a alpha or beta release of Ubuntu.
-These options only work on Ubuntu or distros using ubuntu codenames and Linux Mint.
+These options only work on Ubuntu or distros using ubuntu code-names and Linux Mint.

 - By default this option is disabled.
-- Use `-f` or `--fix` option to enable this.
 - Repositories like Spotify and Google Chrome do not use code names in their repository URLs.
 So the above workaround is not necessary.
 - Derivatives of Ubuntu will use the code name of Ubuntu on which they are based.
-For example Linux mint 18.2 Serena will use code name xenial as it is based on Ubuntu 16.04 Xenial Xerus
+For example Linux mint 18.2 Serena will use code name `xenial` as it is based on Ubuntu 16.04 Xenial Xerus
 - This option applies only for the latest release mentioned in the variable `code_name_latest_release`. and will be ignored if the release is not latest.

 ## Fix fallback to LTS